philfrei/SiVi/README.md

 ## Compiling and Running SIVI

 If you don't wish to fork the project, you can download and run SiVi-1.0.1-SNAPSHOT.jar with the following command: java -jar SiVi-1.0.1-SNAPSHOT.jar

-This file is located in the /target directory.
 The program is configured to run with Java 11 or higher.

+To recreate this jar, in the CLI navigate to the project directory (contains pom.xml) and execute the Maven command: mvn clean package
+The jar will be created in the /target directory.

 ## The GUI Explained